pelikhan/pxt-sockets/README.md

  > Open this page at [https://pelikhan.github.io/pxt-sockets/](https://pelikhan.github.io/pxt-sockets/)

-This extension allows to interact with Web Sockets and Arcade games.
+This extension allows to interact with Web Sockets and Arcade games. **Talking to Web Sockets will only work in GitHub Pages!**

 ## Use as Extension